Drake's core library has 3 big parts:

 diagram are the only two information a

-simulator needs for simulation.
+simulator needs to simulate.
 Given the

 context, all methods called on a